vaheed/sip-ai-agent/README.md

 The helper downloads pjproject 2.12, builds shared libraries, and installs the `pjsua2` module—mirroring the container build sequence.

 ### Access the dashboard
-Browse to `http://<docker-host>:8080`, log in with `MONITOR_ADMIN_USERNAME` / `MONITOR_ADMIN_PASSWORD` (defaults to `admin` / `admin`), and edit environment values through the configuration form.
-Save changes to trigger a safe reload once all active calls complete.
+Browse to `http://<docker-host>:8080` and log in with `MONITOR_ADMIN_USERNAME` / `MONITOR_ADMIN_PASSWORD` (defaults to `admin` / `admin`).
+Update SIP, OpenAI, and feature settings directly in the `.env` file and restart the containers to apply changes.

 ## Monitoring & observability
 The dashboard summarises SIP registration state, active calls, token usage, realtime channel health, and live logs, with dark/light theme support and auto-refreshing WebSocket data feeds.

 The browser hook handles authentication failures, reconnect backoff, and incremental log streaming so operators can keep a single page open during deployments.

-Every configuration change is validated, persisted to `.env`, and routed through a safe-reload worker that waits for active calls to finish before respawning the process; reload progress is surfaced both via API responses and dashboard notifications.
+Configuration validation runs on startup and via the CLI helpers so invalid `.env` values surface immediately in logs and the dashboard health summaries.

 Structured JSON logs (with correlation IDs) and the metrics endpoint expose retry counters, call durations, token usage, and realtime WebSocket health.
 Pull `/metrics` in JSON for dashboards or quick `curl | jq` inspection during incidents.